1.5 minutes

 The Process

-It all started in the survey — people kept pointing out cluttered layouts, repetitive information, and way too much wording.
+People kept pointing out cluttered layouts, repetitive information, and way too much wording on the survey.
 When we ran usability tests, those pain points came through loud and clear, with users describing them as frustrating and time-consuming.

 If you’re curious about the full UX strategy behind improving booking conversion in an airline app, you can check out the complete case study here.
 Here, I’m focusing on the UI choices that made a real difference to both the user experience and the business impact.